 - taxi transportation to and from the airport on arrival and departure days

-Minimum 6-month commitment to 1 year
+Minimum 3-month commitment to 1 year

-Experience and knowledge in Permaculture
+Experience and in permaculture

 Self-Direction, enthusiasm, takes initiative